-- If your subwoofer does not have a volume control, disregard the displayed level and press ENTER to proceed to the next step. - If you set the subwoofer's volume control to its maximum and the level displayed is lower than 75 dB, leave the subwoofer's volume control at its maximum and press ENTER to proceed to the next step. - 5 Use ▲/V to select "Audyssey Quick Start" or "Audyssey MultEQ XT Full Calibration".
+- If your subwoofer does not have a volume control, disregard the displayed level and press ENTER to proceed to the next step. - If you set the subwoofer's volume control to its maximum and the level displayed is lower than 75 dB, leave the subwoofer's volume control at its maximum and press ENTER to proceed to the next step. - If you use two subwoofers, perform this step twice. - 5 Use ▲/▼ to select "Audyssey Quick Start" or "Audyssey MultEQ XT32 Full Calibration".

-Audyssey MultEQ® XT Room Correction and Speaker Setup starts.
+Audyssey MultEQ® XT32 Room Correction and Speaker Setup starts.

-Test tones are played through each speaker as Audyssey MultEQ XT Room Correction and Speaker Setup runs.
+Test tones are played through each speaker as Audyssey MultEQ XT32 Room Correction and Speaker Setup runs.
 This process takes a few minutes.
 Please refrain from talking during measurements and do not stand between speakers and the microphone.
-Do not disconnect the speaker setup microphone

-Do not disconnect the speaker setup microphone during Audyssey MultEQ XT Room Correction and Speaker Setup, unless you want to cancel the setup.
+Do not disconnect the speaker setup microphone during Audyssey MultEQ XT32 Room Correction and Speaker Setup, unless you want to cancel the setup.

 If you select "Audyssey Quick Start", you will go to step 9.

-7 Place the setup microphone at the next position, and then press ENTER.
+7 Place the speaker setup microphone at the next position, and then press ENTER.

-Audyssey MultEQ XT performs more measurements.
+Audyssey MultEQ XT32 performs more measurements.
 This takes a few minutes.

-8 When prompted, repeat step 7.

-9 Use ▲/▼ to select an option, and then press ENTER.
+- 8 When prompted, repeat step 7. - 9 Use △/▼ to select an option, and then press ENTER.